by Lingoda Team

 From ‘El Mariachi’ and ‘The Motorcycle Diaries’ to ‘Pan’s Labyrinth’ and ‘[Rec]’, many of the best feature films of the past 30 years have been produced in the Spanish language and although they are available with English subtitles, watching the movies in their original form is the best way to enjoy them.

-Multiple studies, including one from the University of Ghent in Belgium, show that acquiring a second language can help to delay the onset of Alzheimer’s Disease and can postpone dementia symptoms.
+Multiple studies, including one from the University of Ghent in Belgium, show that acquiring a second language can help to delay the onset of Alzheimer’s Disease and can postpone dementia.
 A similar study from the University of California, San Diego, found a correlation between language proficiency and the extent of the delay.

 However, the benefits of learning Spanish do not end there.
-Psychologists Ellen Bialystok and Michelle Martin-Rhee conducted a study which found that bilingual children were better at problem-solving activities than monolingual kids.
+Psychologists Ellen Bialystok and Michelle Martin-Rhee conducted a study that found that bilingual children were better at problem-solving activities than monolingual kids.
 This is in line with repeated evidence that suggests learning a new language improves overall cognitive function.

 Compared to many other languages, Spanish is fairly straightforward for an English speaker to pick up, as long as you are willing to put the effort in.
 The language does not require students to learn a completely new alphabet and there is less emphasis on tone than many of the Asian languages.

-In truth, English has many words which stem from Latin, much like Spanish, which means some of the words are similar.
-More often than not, Spanish words are also spelled phonetically, which means less time spent learning complicated and confusing spelling rules and a better chance of getting pronunciation right.
+In truth, English has many words that stem from Latin, much like Spanish, which means some of the words are similar.
+More often than not, Spanish words are also spelled phonetically, which means less time spent learning complicated and confusing spelling rules and a better chance of getting the pronunciation right.

 Believe it or not, studies have demonstrated that learning a second language can improve a student’s grasp of their mother tongue.
 When you think about this in more depth, it makes complete sense, as acquiring a second language requires a person to think carefully about linguistic theory, or ‘the rules’.